Mary Rose Madden

 I'm an award-winning narrative journalist and podcast producer.
 My work takes listeners and readers into the tangles of the human experience through shoe-leather reporting and vivid scene-building.

 I filed several investigative longform stories on the Baltimore criminal justice system for Reveal, out of The Center for Investigative Reporting.
 I captured the personal transformation of two cyclists on a road trip through Vietnam for The Long Game, and for Spotify and Gimlet's Not Past It I put fresh eyes on the history of a notorious medical treatment.
-I was also a Senior Producer for the podcast, "Cancer Mavericks," a sociological look at a health activists' movement.
+I was also a Senior Producer for the podcast, "Cancer Mavericks," a sociological look at a healthcare activists' movement.
+It won first place in the Cinehealth awards and got a shout out from Ken Burns on social media!

 My beats run the gamut.
-I've reported on mental healthsexting and shaming in middle school and gender identity in adolescence.
+I've reported on mental healthsexting and shaming in middle school and police accountability in Baltimore City.
 I'm available for freelance assignments and consulting at maryrose.madden@gmail.com

 Residents Take On The Poultry Industry And Ask: Is Living Near Millions of Chickens Making Us Sick?